 Spring is here, and for many of us, that means those activity levels that dwindled off a bit, or a lot, throughout the cold winter months are starting to kick into high gear.
+The story may not be the same for those who suffer with degenerative disc disease – but let’s not jump ahead of ourselves.
 Whether your goal is to lose weight for the summer swimsuit season, to spend more time working in the yard or gardening, to reconnect with that long-forgotten New Year’s resolution to make 2019 your year of exercise, or to just challenge your current exercise regimen, exercise and spring just seem to go hand in hand.

 So we’re dedicating many of our posts throughout the month of April to exercise.
 Our exercise series will cover refreshers on many things you may already be aware of (e.g., heart health, weight loss, etc.), but it will also cover many things about exercise that you might not know (e.g. immune system health, genetic benefits, etc.).
 Today we’ll kick off the series with a focus on exercise in those with degenerative disc disease (DDD).

 Exercise and Degenerative Disc Disease: Can You or Can’t You?

 The big question when considering exercise if you have disc degeneration is, can you or can’t you?
 In most cases, our response to our patients is you “likely” can, but it all depends on your condition.
 One study actually suggests that exercise is highly beneficial in patients with degenerative disc disease as it prevents inflammation of a critical stabilizing back muscle, the multifidus.